 1407 - Philosophy(Credits: 2)

 After introducing philosophy and logic, this course surveys many key Western philosophical ideas and debates with a view to how they have affected theology and vice versa.
 The course closes with a study of Reformed philosophy, in particular the (Dooyeweerdian) Philosophy of the Cosmonomic Idea and the newer Reformed Epistemology of Alvin Plantinga, c.s.
-Fall Semester.
+Winter Semester.

 1409 - Ecumenical Creeds(Credits: 2)